YottaDB/YDBDoc/GTMAdminOps/basicops.rst

 * Consider adding these environment variables in your login file so you do not have to create them again the next time you start your shell.

-* Set the following aliases to run YottaDB and its utilities.
+* Set up the following aliases to run YottaDB and its utilities.

   .. parsed-literal::
      alias dse="$gtm_dist/dse"